 Kelsey is an application engineer and resident tech guru at Teem Fish Monitoring.
 She graduated from the University of Victoria with her degree in Electrical Engineering.
 Passionate about technology, Kelsey loves being able to use her knowledge to help communities.
 At home in Vancouver, she enjoys trying out new recipes, video games, and keeping her houseplants alive.

-Ashley Griffin
+Ashley GALLAGHER

 Video Analyst